Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Computational details

-The close agreement between the exchange coupling parameters extrapolated from the TDDFpT calculation and used in Fig.~\ref{fig:polaritons-theo}(a) and those estimated comparing total energies confirms that the anisotropic exchange interaction are negligible for the undistorted system.
-The irrelevance of the anisotropic exchange interactions in the centro-symmetric system is also confirmed by the very small energy differences that we obtain inverting non symmetric magnetization patterns on the centro-symmetric structure.
-At variance with the displaced structures the centrosymmetric system always converges to ferromagnetic configurations with all spin parallel.
-In order to obtain magnetization patterns that are not trivially equivalent to their inverted pattern we have to use CDFT forcing the magnetization to the selected patterns.

-Using this technique we have verified that for magnetic patterns as the one depicted in Fig.~\ref{fig:mode-16-comparison}(c) that are made by an equal weight superposition of a mode with wave vector $\bm{q}_K$ on one sublattice and one with wavevector $-\bm{q}_K$ on the other the constrained energies remain unchanged when the magnetic configuration is inverted either by switching sublattices or by inverting the sign of the amplitude $\theta$.
+The resulting parameters, reported in Table~\ref{tab:j_values}, are in close agreement with those obtained by, Besbes et~al.~\cite{Besbes:2019} who used the magnetic force theorem.
+Together with the value obtained for the onsite magnetic anisotropy $D^{zz}_s$ of 0.30~meV, the exchange parameters derived without SOC reproduce rather closely the fully-relativistic TDDFpT magnon dispersion of Fig.~\ref{fig:TDDFpT_spectrum}, with the exception of the gap at the Dirac point due to the lack of DM or Kitaev terms in our model.
+Anisotropic exchange interactions have indeed been found to be nearly vanishing in the undistorted CrI$_3$ monolayer~\cite{Kvashnin:2020,Pizzochero:2020,Olsen:2021}, in agreement with our TDDFpT simulations, and their irrelevance in the centro-symmetric system is also confirmed by the very small energy differences that we obtain inverting nonsymmetric magnetization patterns in the centro-symmetric structure.
+Moreover, at variance with the distorted structures, the centrosymmetric system always converges to ferromagnetic configurations with all spin parallel.
+In order to obtain magnetization patterns that are not trivially equivalent to their inverted pattern we have to use constrained DFT forcing the magnetization to the selected patterns.
+Using this technique we have verified that for magnetic patterns as the one depicted in Fig.~\ref{fig:mode-16-comparison}(c) --made of an equal weight superposition of a mode with wave vector $\bm{q}_K$ on one sublattice and one with wavevector $-\bm{q}_K$ on the other-- the constrained energies remain unchanged when the magnetic configuration is inverted either by switching sublattices or by inverting the sign of the amplitude $\theta$.